CacherApp/cacher-run-server/README.md

 ### Pull Requests

-We are happy to review any pull requests for this project, especially for new filetypes defined in [config.default.js](src/config/config.default.js).
-Please be sure to review the [contribution guidelines](CONTRIBUTING.md) before submitting your pull request.
+We are happy to review any code changes, especially for new file rules added to [config.default.js](src/config/config.default.js).
+Please adhere to [contribution guidelines](CONTRIBUTING.md) while drafting your pull request.

 ## Libraries Used